Rails provides four different ways to load association data. In this blog we are going to look at each of those.

 Preload loads the association data in a separate query.

-preload always generates two sql we can’t use
+Since preload always generates two sql we can’t use posts table in

 where condition.
 Following query will result in an error.

 Includes loads the association data in a separate query just like preload.

 However it is smarter than preload.
 Above we saw that preload failed for query User.preload(:posts).where("posts.desc='ruby is awesome'").
 Let’s try same with includes.